manwapastorelli/Clubmaster/README.md

 This repository is a fork of the original clubmaster by Aine Caoimhe, it does not contain the animations shipped, just the lsl and notecards.

 Notecards have two extensions in this repository.
-.xml is for XMLS style notecards - but should still be copy/pasted as notecards inworld .txt is for a text style notecard - just a notecard inworld
+.xml is for XML style notecards - but should still be copy/pasted as notecards inworld .txt is for a TEXT style notecard - just a notecard inworld

 Repository Branches:
 ====================